yxcharity5/yxcharity5/src/notes.md

 **Isa 64:4** For since the beginning of the world men have not heard, nor perceived by the ear, neither hath the eye seen, O God, beside thee, what he hath prepared for him that waiteth for him.

+**Psa 68:5** A father of the fatherless, and a judge of the widows, is God in his holy habitation.

 <!--
 * // ..
 * // .. ..2 . ..